anupama14609/matplotlib-exercise/resources.md

 20: Violin plot is a visually pleasing alternative to box plots.
 The shape or area of the violin depends on the number of observations it holds.
 However, the violin plots can be harder to read and it not commonly used in professional settings.

 21: Population pyramid can be used to show either the distribution of the groups ordered by the volumne.
 Or it can also be used to show the stage-by-stage filtering of the population as it is used below to show how many people pass through each stage of a marketing funnel.

+22: Categorical plots provided by the seaborn library can be used to visualize the counts distribution of 2 ore more categorical variables in relation to each other.

+23: